„This can’t wait. I am afraid it’s exceedingly urgent.“

 From H. Murakami “Hard-boiled Wonderland and the End of the World”

-To make it perfectly clear so there would be no misunderstanding, I love most of Haruki Murakamis books I’v ever read (and re-read).
+To make it perfectly clear so there would be no misunderstanding, I love most of Haruki Murakami’s books I’ve ever read (and re-read).
 His writing in seemingly simple but captivating.
 The use of mystical elements in a context of our daily world creates a sense of wonder.
-With a few exceptions (Norwegian woods comes in mind) his genre is a magical realism, if you are into a categories.
+With a few exceptions (Norwegian woods comes in mind) his genre is a magical realism.

 In case you find yourself short of an excuse to consume a (possibly alcoholic) beverage, with all due respect, I present: